Turning despair into joy…

 Care First, established in 1996, specialises in developing adults with learning difficulties/disabilities, mental health, challenging behaviour and autism.
 In fact, any adult who learns differently.

 For many of these adults the modern world is very frightening and a difficult place to live in.
 They are often excluded, exposed to many forms of bullying and find it difficult to find a calmer happier place to be.
 This causes a lot of pent up frustration, disappointment, and unhappiness!

-Above, pictured with his mother Norah and Managing Operations Director Chris Winter, Brendan used to display extreme behaviour, needing constant one to one supervision.
+Above, pictured with his mother Norah and Managing Operations Director Chris Winter, Brendan used to display extreme behaviour, needing constant one-to-one supervision.

-Brendan, now 38, was born severely autistic and would display extreme behaviour: it was quite common for him to be up all night, jumping up and down on his bedroom floor keeping his family awake.
+Brendan was born severely autistic and would display extreme behaviour: it was quite common for him to be up all night, jumping up and down on his bedroom floor keeping his family awake.

 Today, as you can see, Brendan is a changed person.
 Not only is he an enthusiastic student who can’t wait to leave home in the morning, but he enjoys watching TV with his parents, likes walking, and enjoys meals out.